Promoting integration through social connections

 - Named sponsorship: Sponsorship as a pathway allows communities, individuals or institutions to sponsor and support the entry and stay of named or nominated individuals.
 The short-hand way of labelling such programmes would be “named sponsorship”.

-- Additionality – community sponsorship programs can expand solutions for refugees and in doing so, do not diminish government-assisted programs but rather enhance them through support of UNHCR-referred refugees.
+- Additionality – community sponsorship programmes can expand solutions for refugees and in doing so, do not diminish government-assisted programs but rather enhance them through support of UNHCR-referred refugees.
 The aim is to effectively contribute to an increase in international responsibility-sharing;

 Video – Canada